Why a Leopard 50?

 But in the tropics it often rains too, so don't we need to close the door and the portholes to avoid getting wet inside?
 No, because Leopard catamarans have that long "visor" ahead of the mast that covers the front cockpit.
 First it shades the windows from the sun to limit heating, but second it prevents rain from reaching the windows even when windy, so the door and portholes can remain open and do their cooling job, brilliant!

-The idea was to sail for a year, knowing if we potentially liked it, we could do another year (or more who knows now?), but a massive tick in the box was that we wanted our floating home to feel like, well…just that: a home!
+The idea was to sail for a year or two, knowing if we potentially liked it, we could do another year (or more who knows now?), but a massive tick in the box was that we wanted our floating home to feel like, well…just that: a home!

 Other considerations compared to closest competitors